ma7modx/factory_boy_ruby/README.md

   end
 end
 ```
-To generate an instance form this factory:
+To generate an instance from this factory:
 ```ruby
 FactoryBoy.build(:vehicles_retriever)
 ```